joshbegley/nyt-latest/README.md

 `"I feel strong and am excited to be home. … I'm looking forward to recharging and preparing for the upcoming season."`\
 https://nytimes.com/athletic/6517391/2025/07/26/kansas-bill-self-released-from-hospital/

-**11 People Are Injured in Stabbing at a Michigan Walmart, Officials Say**\
+**11 People Are Injured in Stabbing Spree at a Michigan Walmart, Officials Say**\
-`One person was in custody, the State Police said on social media.
-It was not clear what set off the attack.`\
+`One person was in custody after what the authorities said was a random attack at a store near Traverse City, Mich.`\
 https://nytimes.com/2025/07/26/us/stabbing-traverse-city-walmart.html

 **Rosenthal: What I'm hearing about D-Backs' and Rays' deadline plans, Cedric Mullins, more**\